 Early Friends’ willingness to give their lives and their community over to Christ’s leadership led them to corporate witness and ways of living that were in sharp contrast to the values, lifestyles, and institutions of 17th century Britain and the Massachusetts Bay Colony.
 Their approach to oath taking, dress, speech, recreation, and relationships between the genders and classes were rightfully regarded as revolutionary by the secular and religious leaders of the dominant social order of their day.
 Friends considered all these acts of witness as part of one cloth and (as they put it in their 1660 letter to King Charles on the subject of outward violence) as an expression of a single Quaker “testimony to the world”.

-“Categorically Not the Testimonies” by Eric Moon is an article that describes well the unified for 17th century Friends and how different their approach to social witness was from the familiar SPICE categories.
+“Categorically Not the Testimonies” by Eric Moon is an article that describes well the unified witness of 17th century Friends and how different their approach to social witness was from the familiar SPICE categories.

 The Meaning, Understanding & Use of Testimonies is a working paper that was presented by the Faith & Practice Revision Committee of New England YM to NEYM’s 2008 Annual Sessions.

 If you ask many Friends today what Quaker social witness is they will often start naming a list of 5 or 6 “testimonies”.
 The most common list is peace, equality, simplicity, integrity, community, and stewardship or earthcare.
 Collectively these are often referred to by the acronyms “SPICE” or “SPICES”).
-Most Friends feel this idea originated with Howard Brinton in a section on 4 Social Testimonies from his 1942 Pendle Hill pamphlet called Guide to Quaker Practice by Howard Brinton.
+This idea became well known from Howard Brinton’s section on 4 Social Testimonies from his 1942 Pendle Hill pamphlet called Guide to Quaker Practice.

 These testimonies are certainly descriptive of aspects of Quaker witness held by many Friends.
 They are often used in teaching situations in Friends schools and religious education.
 The problem with the SPICEs is that they lead people to view them as separate entities disconnected from each other and from the core Quaker faith from which these ways of living and witnessing originally sprang.